 I observed that when traveling by train in many other European cities, it is crucial to be aware of certain things that may easily be overlooked or ignored by many.

-Departure and Arrival signs are usually displayed separately.
+Departure and Arrival signs are sometimes displayed separately.

 When looking for your next trip displayed on large screens in train stations, be quick to ensure that you’re looking at the correct display.
 Arrival displays are often separated from departures and destinations can be origin stations.
 For those who don’t read Italian, French, or German, don’t worry.
 English translation of these signs is most likely available.